josezurita21/holbertonschool-shell/io_redirections_and_filters/README.md

 #13.
 Being unique is better than being perfect
 *File:* 13-unique
 This command will display only words that only appear once.

+#14.
+It must be in that file
+*File:* 14-findthatword
+Display lines containing the pattern roo from the